Worried about someone's mental health

 - It is important to look after your own mental health.

-What are the signs that my relative might need help?
+What are the signs that someone might need help?

 We all go through stressful events from to time that can change our normal behaviour.
 Short-term changes to behaviour are common.
 We may feel more stressed, angry or sad.
 These feelings are not always a sign of mental illness.

-But changes in behaviour can be a sign that your relative is developing a mental illness.
+But changes in behaviour can be a sign that someone is developing a mental illness.
 You may notice that they start to behave differently.
 You may see a change over a short time or over a number of months.

 Below are some common changes to look out for.
-Your relative may:
+An individual may:

 - be anxious,